aldrinrenzcruz/bitbearner/README.md

 ## Limitations & stuff to improve

 These will have to be changed manually:
-- addition/deletion of `args` in a function like `(args)
+- addition/deletion of `args` in a function like `(args)`
 - deletion of `import` and `export` when converting NS2 to NS1
 - wrapping of additional `async functions`

 Note that only the first and main `export async function main(ns)` will be handled in the conversion.

 TODO:
-- Tweak the script to prevent duplicate conversions when clicking the same convert buttons multiple times.
 - Add a text that shows whether the script in the textarea is `.script` or `.js` and probably do something about it
 - Add a syntax-highlighter

-I'm a beginner who's just trying to practice.
-If you have any suggestions or ideas on how to improve this, you can let me know or send a PR.
+If you have found bugs/ have suggestions or ideas, feel free to let me know or send a PR.

 ## Resources
 If you're interested to learn more about Netscript, check out the ff: